squaredup/scaffold-react-component/README.md

 ## Publishing a new version of this package
 Make sure you have `np` installed globally: `npm install -g np`.

-Run `np` and follow the instructions.
+Run `np` and follow the instructions to publish the new package.